 Tier 4 Visa Pilot

-A small number of UK Universities have been selected to take part in a new pilot scheme in conjunction with the Home Office which provides one-year Master's students the opportunity to benefit from a streamlined visa application process.
+A number of UK Universities have been selected to take part in a pilot scheme in conjunction with the Home Office which provides one-year Master's students the opportunity to benefit from a streamlined visa application process.
 The scheme offers several important advantages for students:

 - You will be granted an additional six months visa on top of your course end date which will be helpful if you wish to stay on in the UK to look for work after you have completed your studies.